 - 1. New or enlarged structural flood hazard reduction measures shall be allowed only by a shoreline conditional use permit and only when: - a.
 It can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development; - b.
-That nonstructural measures are not feasible: - c.
-Impacts to ecological functions and priority species and habitats can be successfully mitigated so as to ensure no net loss; and - d.
-Vegetation standards consistent with SMP Section 6.4.1 are implemented. - 2.
+Nonstructural measures are not feasible; - c.
+Impacts to ecological functions and priority species and habitats can be successfully mitigated so as to ensure no net loss; - d.
+Vegetation standards consistent with SMP Section 6.4.1 are implemented; and - e.
+Located landward of associated wetlands and buffer areas, except for actions that increase ecological functions, such as wetland restoration, where no alternative exists as documented in a geotechnical analysis. - 2.
 New publicly funded dikes or levees shall dedicate and improve public access to the shoreline.
-This requirement may be waived if public access improvements would cause: - a.
-Unavoidable health or safety hazards to the public; - b.
-Inherent and unavoidable security problems; - c.
-Unacceptable and unmitigable significant ecological impacts, - d.
-Unavoidable conflict with the proposed use; or - e.
-A cost that is disproportionate and unreasonable to the total long-term cost of the development.
+This requirement may be waived if public access improvements would cause: